-- 1. When materials are challenged library staff will: - a.
-Treat complaints with dignity and courtesy. - b.
-Provide a Request for Reconsideration of Library Materials form (to be acquired inperson or by mail) to obtain a formal complaint. - c.
-Forward the Request for Reconsideration of Library Materials form to the Library Director for review. - 2.
-Completed forms should be returned to the library. - 3.
-If a Request for Reconsideration of Library Materials form is submitted the Library Director will: - a.
-Consider complaints and/or objections to library materials in terms of the Library's materials selection policy, the principles of the Library Bill of Rights and the Freedom to Read Statement. - b.
+- 1. When materials are challenged, library staff will: - a) Treat complaints with dignity and courtesy. - b) Provide a copy of the Request for Reconsideration of Library Materials policy to the complainant. - c) Inform the library director of the challenge.

+- 2. The Library Director will then confirm that the complainant received the Request for Reconsideration of Library Materials policy and if requested will provide the complainant with a copy of the Request for Reconsideration of Library Materials form. - 3.
+If a Request for Reconsideration of Library Materials form is submitted to the Library, the Director will: - a.
+Consider complaints and/or objections to library materials in terms of the library's and SALON's materials selection policy, the principles of the Library Bill of Rights, the Freedom to Read Statement, the Freedom to View Statement, and the library's resolution against book banning. - b.
 Defend the principles of freedom to read and the professional responsibility of the library rather than the book. - c.
-Inform the Board of Trustees of the complaint and the Library Director's assessment. - d.
-If necessary, seek the support of the New York Library Association's Intellectual Freedom Committee. - 4.
-Within two weeks, the Library Director will make an initial assessment of the request and contact the cardholder in writing. - 5.
-If the cardholder is not satisfied with the Library Director's assessment, he or she may appeal in writing to the Board of Trustees within two weeks.
-In such cases, the Director and a designated trustee will work together to access the request. - 6.
-The Director and the designated trustee will consider the item's critical reception, demand by the public, and judge the overall merit of the item based on its entirety rather than individual parts, passages, or excerpts, and prepare a report for the Board of their recommendation regarding the item's disposition. - 7.
-Informed by the committee's recommendation, the Director will make a decision on the disposition of the item in question, and will inform the cardholder in writing within thirty days. - 8.
-If the cardholder is not satisfied with the Director's decision, he or she may appeal in writing to the Library Board of Trustees within two weeks.
+Inform the Board of Trustees of the complaint and the Library Director's assessment. - 4.
+Within two weeks, the Library Director will make an initial assessment of the request and contact the cardholder in writing.
+The receipt of multiple challenges may delay responses. - 5.
+If the cardholder is not satisfied with the Library Director's assessment, he or she may appeal in writing to the Director within two weeks.
+In such cases, the Director and a designated trustee will work together to assess the request. - 6.
+The Director and the designated trustee will consider the item's critical reception, demand by the public, and judge the overall merit of the item based on its entirety rather than individual parts, passages, or excerpts. - 7.
+Informed by the board members' recommendation, the Director will make a decision on the disposition of the item in question and will inform the cardholder in writing within thirty days.
+The receipt of multiple challenges may delay responses. - 8.
+If the cardholder is not satisfied that the library's published policies and procedures have been followed, he or she may appeal in writing to the Library Board of Trustees within two weeks or in person at a scheduled board meeting.
+The board will then open an investigation into whether library policy was followed but will not investigate the merits of the materials or consider removal of the materials.